-|A small swarm of Myopics, Recorders and Researchers surround a massive Cryptomorph in the Alfirk cybercosm|
+|A small swarm of Myopics, Recorders and Researchers surround a massive Cryptomorph in the Alfirk cybercosm

-To regulate and cross-check these investigative entities, a separate group of specialists examined all the data produced by the experimentalists; these were given the name Falsifiers and Questioners, both groups which picked apart the findings of the other investigators.
+To regulate and cross-check these investigative entities, a separate group of specialists examine all the data produced by the experimentalists; these were given the name Falsifiers and Questioners, both groups which pick apart the findings of the other investigators.
 Tuerge observed that the flow of data between these entities was such an important part of the datasphere that it was apparent as a flow of luminous colours, most of which had no equivalent in vis previous experience.

 Following vis sojourn in the Panvirtual dataswarm, Tuerge spent several standard years readjusting back to (virtual) human society.
 At length ve extended vis processing capacity considerably, and produced the famous treatise and a host of supporting data which has given a valuable insight into the shadowy world of the Panvirtual Empire.
 Other pioneers have made similar forays into Solipsist dataswarms elsewhere since that time, and found that each swarm is very different, while at the same time having certain almost indefinable qualities in common.